Using Merge Fields

 Inserting Merge Fields

 In the document builder, you can type merge fields directly into the rich text editor using the double curly brace syntax.
-You can also use the merge field panel to browse available fields and insert them with a click.
+You can also use the Auto-Fill Fields panel on the right side of the section editor to browse available fields and insert them with a click.

 Full Field List